Skip to Main Content

 How local production fixers help international crews navigate Romania's booming film industry — from Bucharest's eclectic architecture to the Carpathian wilderness, and everything the paperwork demands in between

+Here is how this works in practice.
 Romania sits at an unusual crossroads in European filmmaking.
-The country offers dramatic Carpathian peaks, medieval Transylvanian villages, a Danube Delta that feels genuinely untouched, and a capital city whose streetscape jumbles Ottoman relics, Art Nouveau palaces, and stark Communist-era blocks — sometimes on the same avenue.
-Since the introduction of a 35% cash rebate in 2018, international productions have arrived in growing numbers, drawn by landscapes that double convincingly for periods and places far beyond Romania's borders.
+The country gives dramatic Carpathian peaks, medieval Transylvanian villages, a Danube Delta that feels genuinely untouched, and a capital city whose streetscape jumbles Ottoman relics, Art Nouveau palaces, and stark Communist-era blocks — at times on the same avenue.
+Since the introduction of a 35% cash rebates in 2018, global shoots have arrived in growing numbers, drawn by landscapes that double convincingly for periods and places far beyond Romania's borders.
 But the very qualities that make Romania so appealing on screen — its relative unfamiliarity, the Romanian-language bureaucracy, the patchwork of local and national permit authorities — also make it a place where working without a knowledgeable local partner is genuinely risky.
 That partner is the film fixer.
-This guide explains who fixers are, what they handle, why Romania's specific production landscape makes their involvement particularly important, and how to choose one for your project.
+This guide explains who fixers are, what they handle, why Romania's specific production scene makes their role specific important, and how to choose one for your project.

 As Fixers in Romania, we bring local expertise to international productions filming in Romania.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.